Facilitator, and Trainer for Restorative Justice

 - Sensitivity to individual values and opinions of parties

-- Interest in helping the community, youth, and victims.
+- Interest and the heart in helping the community, youth, and victims.

 - Live or work within Weld County or the surrounding counties.